-Recently I was in Munich and at one point paid a visit to the National Socialist (NS) Documentation Centre.
-Obviously this is an enormous topic, so this article focuses on my notes of the peace-time period between 1933-1938 in Bavaria, which was the birthplace the Hitlerian movement.
+A couple years ago, I was in Munich and at one point paid a visit to the National Socialist (NS) Documentation Centre.
+Obviously, this is an enormous topic, so this article focuses on my notes of the peacetime period between 1933 and 1938 in Bavaria, which was the birthplace the Hitlerian movement.

-For 14 years before coming to power in 1933, the NS had been embroiled in an epic political, cultural and social struggle with various leftist factions, including anarcho-communists or anti-fa of the kind showing up in the current year.
+Evident at the center’s display was the fact that for 14 years before coming to power in 1933, the NS had been embroiled in an epic political, cultural and social struggle with various leftist factions, including anarcho-communists or anti-fa of the kind showing up in the current year.
 There were also political opponents among the faux-democracy elements, typically Social Democrats.
-The Centre did a good job of providing the historical background and documents of the 1918-1933 situation in Munich.
+The Centre did an incredible job of providing the historical background and documents of the 1918-1933 situation in Munich.